ZTerechshenko/Website/_posts/2017-11-25-a-post-about-my-deep-learning-homework.markdown

 ### XOR problem

 XOR (Exclusive OR) is a classic dataset, where data points are not linearly separable.
-The XOR theory can be find here: http://home.agh.edu.pl/~vlsi/AI/xor_t/en/main.htm
+The XOR theory can be find [here]: (http://home.agh.edu.pl/~vlsi/AI/xor_t/en/main.htm)

 Loading libraries